fireship-io/222-responsive-icon-nav-css/README.md

-# A Responsive & crwative Animated CSS Icon Navbar
+# A Responsive & creative Animated CSS Icon Navbar

 Watch the [Responsive CSS Navbar](https://youtu.be/biOMz4puGt8) episode on on youtube